freesewing/freesewing/markdown/org/docs/patterns/charlie/instructions/en.md

 <tip>

-Remember that the seam allowance starts ~1/4"/6mm to the right of the center front, make sure you don't fold along the center front line by mistake.
+Remember that the seam allowance starts slightly right of the center front, the center front is marked in purple in the image, make sure you don't fold along the center front line by mistake.

 </tip>